 | WORLD WAR II IN THE AIR - EUROPE, Sunderman, James Maj. (editor), Bramhall House, 1962,

-vg/vg (some wear, rubbed), account of the air-war over Europe during World War II,
+vg/vg (some wear, rubbed), see scan, account of the air-war over Europe during World War II,

 numerous on-the-spot photographs, beginning with RAF, then the build-up of Allied strength,